mesosphere/dcos-jenkins-service/README.md

   * [token-macro][token-macro-plugin] v1.10

 ## Packaging
-Jenkins is available as a package in the [Mesosphere Multiverse][multiverse].
+Jenkins is available as a package in the [Mesosphere Universe][universe].
-To make changes to the Jenkins package, submit a pull request against the Multiverse.
+To make changes to the Jenkins package, submit a pull request against the Universe.

 ## Installation
 To install Jenkins for the DCOS, perform the following steps.